integrated-ethics/web/content/labs/media-literacy.md

 your opinion on which is the best set of **courtroom** witnesses and why.

-Set 1: The witnesses are many: the patient's hospital roommate, the patient's rabbi, the patient's cousin, the hospital's HR director, the hospital's nighttime security guard, the hospital's PR director.
+Set 1: The witnesses are many: the patient’s hospital roommate, the patient’s rabbi, the patient’s cousin, the hospital’s HR director, the hospital’s nighttime security guard, the hospital’s PR director.

-Set 2: There are three witnesses: the attending physician, the patient's sister (a nurse) who was a frequent visitor and kept detailed notes, and an outside expert agreed upon by both the hospital's lawyer and the patient's family lawyer.
+Set 2: There are three witnesses: the attending physician, the patient’s sister (a nurse) who was a frequent visitor and kept detailed notes, and an outside expert agreed upon by both the hospital’s lawyer and the patient’s family lawyer.

-Set 3: There are two witnesses: the attending physician and an expert on the patient's injury hired by the family's law team
+Set 3: There are two witnesses: the attending physician and an expert on the patient’s injury hired by the family’s law team

-Set 4: There are four witnesses: the attending physician, the patient's sister (nurse, frequent visitor, note-taker), the hospital's PR director, the patient's rabbi.
+Set 4: There are four witnesses: the attending physician, the patient’s sister (nurse, frequent visitor, note-taker), the hospital’s PR director, the patient’s rabbi.

-Set 5: There is one witness, an outside expert agreed upon by both the hospital's lawyer and the patient's family lawyer.
+Set 5: There is one witness, an outside expert agreed upon by both the hospital’s lawyer and the patient’s family lawyer.

-Set 6: The patient's sister (nurse, frequent visitor, note taker)
+Set 6: The patient’s sister (nurse, frequent visitor, note taker)

 Rank the sets 1-6, using #1 for your top choice of witnesses.
 Be prepared to explain your choice.